aws-samples/ecs-service-connect-yelb-sample-app/README.md

 - A pair of [NAT gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) (one in each zone) to handle outbound traffic.
 - Four microservices deployed as [ECS services](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) (yelb-ui, yelb-appserver, yelb-db, yelb-redis).
 - An [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to the public subnets to handle inbound traffic.
-- ALB path-based routes for each ECS service to route the inbound traffic to the correct service.
 - Internal Load Balancer used to handle internal traffic through a private hosted zone using Route 53.
 - Centralized container logging with [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
 - ECS Service Definitions and Task Defintions for YELB-DB, YELB-Redis, YELB-Appserver, and YELB-UI.